Skip to main content

 2 min read

-The Association for Computing Machinery notes that 35 % to 50 % of a programmer’s time goes to validation and debugging, a range that aligns with industry anecdotes about “half the job” being spent on fixing rather than building.
-That reality makes any automation that can cut through tangled codebases worth a closer look.
-It also raises a paradox—tools designed to streamline software are themselves adding layers of complexity.
+The Association for Computing Machinery reports that 35 % to 50 % of a programmer’s time is tied up in validation and debugging, a range that matches the old joke about “half the job” being fixing rather than creating.
+That makes any kind of automation that can cut through tangled codebases worth a closer look, even if we’re not sure how it will fit into existing workflows.
+At the same time, there’s a weird twist - the very tools meant to simplify software end up adding their own layers of complexity.

 "In many ways, we now need AI to help clean up the mess that AI itself is creating."
 The claim that engineers spend roughly half their time on debugging isn't hyperbole.
 The Association for Computing Machinery reports that developers spend 35% to 50% of their time validating and debugging software.
 More recently, Harness's State of Software Delivery 2025 report found that 67% of developers are spending more time debugging AI-generated code.